 - Select the assessment tool that best suits your needs;

-- Understand how to use your results, and identify salient goals for your Talent Development Plan;
+- Understand how to use your results, and identify salient goals for your Individual Leadership Development Plan;

 - Develop skills through coaching;